Lightning-Universe/Training-Studio_app/sweep_examples/README.md

 ______________________________________________________________________

-### 2. App PyTorch Lightning
+### 2. Lightning PyTorch Studio App

-This example shows you how to use Lightning HPO with [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) framework.
+This example shows you how to use Lightning HPO with [Lightning PyTorch Studio App](https://pytorch-lightning.readthedocs.io/en/stable/) framework.

 Here is how to launch 100 experiments 10 at a times with 2 nodes of 4 GPUs for each in the cloud.